 If you add an electronic access control panel to that locker, suddenly, you get better insights on who is accessing your equipment and when they sign it out and return it.
 So that is a little smarter.

-The goal of any content surveillance is to provide better insight into the asset and its use.
+The goal of any asset surveillance is to provide better insight into the asset and its use.
 By logging transactions, a smart locker system is already a source of business intelligence.
-But adding content surveillance turns assets themselves into information sources.
+But adding asset surveillance turns assets themselves into information sources.

 Equipment Tracking Methods

-AssetTracer systems from Real Time Networks can use various content surveillance technologies.
+AssetTracer systems from Real Time Networks can use various asset surveillance technologies.

 When You Need an Equipment Tracking System